Vine Copula based portfolio level conditional risk measure forecasting: Introduction

+Furthermore, it is generally accepted that stress testing with a single stressor is useful for sensitivity analysis.
+Previous approaches without copula tools include a combination of the multivariate joint Gaussian distribution and the use of the conditional distribution of assets given the stressor variable \citep{dempster2002risk}.
+When considering copula-based methods, the work of \cite{brechmannhendrich2013} uses C-vines and focuses on overall systemic risk analysis.
+The lack of sensitivity analysis in the area of risk measures is also addressed in the work of \cite{PESENTI2019654}.
+They propose a model-independent reverse sensitivity testing framework, which they argue is best suited for contexts where the model for calculating the risk measures is too complex to derive a model-based sensitivity approach.
+However, for the presented risk estimation procedure proposed in this paper, we are able to leverage the setup of the approach and derive a model-based sensitivity analysis.

+As highlighted along the way, these works do not provide a detailed and optimised algorithm for the rolling window approach and a packaged, easy-to-use implementation, nor do they address the problem of assessing the robustness of the estimated risk measures, e.g. through stress testing.
+In our work, we overcome these limitations and provide a multifaceted contribution.

-In this work, we extend and propose new methods in order to effectively measure the risk of potentially large asset portfolios in a conditional setting using a stress factor.
-In order to be able to model large dependence structures among the components of the portfolio we use the popular model class of regular vine copulas, more specifically D-vine copulas (\cite{joe2014dependence},\cite{Czado2019}).
+First, we provide the details of the missing algorithms for the optimised rolling window estimation.
+Then, our main contribution is to extend the previous unconditional approach by introducing a conditional element.
+More specifically, we effectively measure the risk of \blue{potentially} large asset portfolios in a conditional setting using a stress factor.
+In order to be able to model large dependence structures between the components of the portfolio, we use the popular class of vine copulas, more specifically D-vine copulas (\cite{joe2014dependence}, \cite{kraus17}, \cite{Czado2019}).
 This allows us to analytically determine the conditional distribution of the components given any stress factor we choose.
-Then, by simulating the portfolio level return forecasts conditionally on the stress factor we are able to estimate the conditional portfolio level risk estimates.
-We include VaR and also the superior risk measure ES.
-Allowing for different quantiles of the stress factors we can generate valuable insights in different stress testing scenarios.
+Then, by simulating the portfolio-level return forecasts conditional on the stress factor, we are able to estimate the conditional portfolio-level risk estimates.
+We include both VaR and the superior risk measure ES.
+By considering different quantiles of the stressors, we can gain valuable insights in different stress testing scenarios.
+This allows for sensitivity analysis of the risk measures along the conditional asset of choice.
+In addition, as the backbone of our simulation-based approach, we present a novel algorithm for sampling from the stressors of a D-vine copula, implemented in the published software package \textit{portvine} (\cite{portvine}) for the statistical programming language R\footnote{the package can be found at https://CRAN.R-project.org/package=portvine}.
+The package is capable of estimating the unconditional, an optimised version of the approach proposed by \cite{mohamed}, as well as the conditional risk measures as proposed in this paper.
+Finally, we include a \blue{medium sized} case study on Spanish stocks to show the practical application of the proposed methods.